Our Board is a dedicated team of 7-9 people, who bring diverse skills, experience and backgrounds including:

 - Travel time.

-To stay informed of future opportunities to join a CBF committee, please subscribe to the CBF News.
+Nominations are currently closed.
+To stay informed of future opportunities to join the CBF Board, please subscribe to the CBF News.